 You’ve probably noticed that there’s a pretty big gap between wanting to work out and actually starting to work out.

 Whether you want to hit the gym or get fit by stocking up on at-home workout equipment, the problem is that, while the reasons why you should start working out are pretty obvious—who doesn’t want more strength, bigger muscles and a longer, healthier life?—figuring out how to start working out for men who aren’t that familiar with fitness can be deceptively tricky.

 How do you keep yourself from bailing after the first one or two workouts, and stick with it until you get results?

-How to Start – and Stick to! – a Workout Routine
+How to Start a Workout Routine (and Stick to It!)

 I wish I could tell you that I finally cracked the code and figured out how to start working out regularly through a combination of journalistic rigor and dogged determination.